 Why are these devices only in the United States?

 There are mosquitoes all over the world, so it’s curious that there are so many yeast-and-sugar contraptions for sale in the United States and nowhere else.
 It’s possible that Americans are just more likely to believe marketing hype even when it’s too good to be true.
 For example, Americans are less skeptical than people in Britain and Australia.
-And apparently Americans are more susceptible to placebo effects, so once we buy things we tend to really believe they work even when they do nothing.
-Our science literacy is also really bad (only 28% are literate) so it might not be obvious to a lot of Americans that salt isn’t going to make mosquitoes explode (or even kill them).
+And apparently Americans are more susceptible to placebo effects, so once we buy things we tend to really believe they work even when they do nothing (and via confirmation bias then ignore all facts that undermine that belief).
+Plus our science literacy is terrible (only 28% are literate) so it might not be obvious to a lot of Americans that salt isn’t going to make mosquitoes explode.
 Another explanation is that regulatory agencies in the United States (Environmental Protection Agency, Federal Trade Commission, for example) are overwhelmed by the cheer volume of charlatans operating their hustles and can only take the most egregious to court.

 Here’s a summary of the Spartan Mosquito Pro Tech, the newest device made by the makers of the Spartan Mosquito Eradicator, which I reviewed in 2019.
 Aside from differences in label design, the Pro Tech looks just like the Spartan Mosquito Eradicator and is filled with essentially the same ingredients (water, sugar, and yeast).
 The major difference is that the active ingredient is boric acid instead of table salt.
 They come in a box and you just add warm water, shake, and then hang in a tree.